mlc-mlapis/docs/src/documentation/overview/projects-and-services-structure.md

 This means access from outside of Zerops project infrastructure, such as the Internet.
 The role of a **project balancer** is extended to public port routing and firewall.
 Again, all communication is passing through, either private network traffic or traffic concerning the Internet.

 :::: tabs
-::: tab Simplified schema of Zerops Project
+::: tab Schema of Zerops Project
 ![With external access](./images/Zerops-Project-Base-Internet.png "Project with external access")
 :::
-::: tab Detail of Zerops Project Core Service
+::: tab Detail of Project Core Service
 ![With external access](./images/Zerops-Project-Core-Detail-Internet.png "Project with external access")
 :::
-::: tab Detail of Zerops Routing Service
+::: tab Detail of Routing Service
 ![With external access](./images/Zerops-Project-Routing-Detail-Internet.png "Project with external access")
 :::
 ::::